Degoog — Search engines

 Where engines live

 Custom engines live in data/engines/ (or DEGOOG_ENGINES_DIR).
-Each file (or folder with an entry file, depending on how the app loads them) exports a SearchEngine object.
+Each engine is a file or folder with an entry file that exports an object or class with name and executeSearch.

 Required: